 Prior to each of the practices, it is the coach’s responsibility to set up the drills and activities that will take place at each practice.
 After all, if you left it up to the players, you’d have two hours’ worth of half court shots.
 Here are some basic, yet vital activities that must take place at each practice:

-- Warm-Up – Throughout my career in multiple sports, I have continuously learned from coaches the importance of getting loose and stretching before practices.
+Throughout my career in multiple sports, I have continuously learned from coaches the importance of getting loose and stretching before practices.
 One of the main reasons for this is its ability to decrease the chance of injury.
 Furthermore, the basketball warm-up should include a basic drill, such as lay-up lines.
 Particularly, at the youth level, mastering lay-ups can pay significant dividends come game time.
-Lay-up lines accomplish the dual purpose of warming players up and turning a lay-up into a sure-fire shot for your team.
+Lay-up lines accomplish the dual purpose of warming players up.
+Turning a lay-up into a sure-fire shot for your team.

-- Offensive/Defensive Formations – Although there likely won’t be a complete playbook at the youth level, learning some basic offensive plays and defensive formations are important.
-For the offensive side of the ball, I would suggest implementing some high pick and rolls, as well as teaching players how to do off-ball screens.
+Although there likely won’t be a complete playbook at the youth level, learning some basic offensive plays and defensive formations are important.
+For the offensive side of the ball, I would suggest implementing some high pick and rolls.
+As well as teaching players how to do off-ball screens.
 Although basic, these often represent the core of an offense.
 On defense, I would suggest practicing man-to-man and a few basic zone sets (2-3, 1-3-1) that you plan to use.

 Practice to Improve